-San Bruno Mountain's federally-listed butterfly species continue to be at risk due to invasive plant species, and native scrub encroachment.
-SMCP continues to prioritize areas of high-quality habitat to preserve considering butterfly life stage and invasive species effects to the habitat.
-We also aim to restore butterfly habitats with declining numbers, or habitats that are under threat of invasive species.
-SMCPs work in 2022 shows this continued effort to devote resources and people power to assess and combat invasive species while integrating the knowledge of the butterfly population data and habitat quality.
-Typically, areas where large scale restoration is needed to convert lateseral scrub back to grassland are beyond our capabilities unless we have special funding outside of the annual SBMHCP trust fund allocations.
+San Bruno Mountain's federally-listed butterfly species continue to be at risk due to the spread of invasive plant species and native scrub encroachment.
+SMCP prioritizes the preservation of high-quality butterfly habitat based on habitat occupancy, potential occupancy, and current and imminent habitat threats, as well as to restore habitats with declining butterfly numbers.
+SMCP's 2022 and 2023 progress demonstrates a continued devotion to data-backed decision making with regards to habitat restoration in the most sensitive butterfly habitats.

+Typically, areas where large scale restoration is needed to convert late-seral scrub back to grassland are beyond current capabilities in the absence of special funding outside of the annual SBMHCP trust fund allocations.
 Consequently, efforts to conduct a landscape-scale habitat restoration project are underway with the current planning for a Pilot Cattle Grazing Program.
 This project will aim to introduce cattle to certain areas of San Bruno Mountain, with the goal to reduce grass height and thatch build-up thus promoting host and nectar plant expansion.
 This project would deliver much needed large-scale restoration to the grasslands and help reduce the amount of thatch buildup that decades of unmanaged European annual grass growth has produced.
+The introduction of cattle will also hopefully help combat scrub issues by keeping seedlings out of internal grassland areas and possibly pushing back the scrub edge if the cows take interest in the foliage.
 Projects such as this are paramount for the long-term health of the butterflies and provide the data necessary to properly assess the success of the site-specific pilot program rather than having to extrapolate findings from other California based projects.